 Individuals can choose to wear a mask or not on USF campuses.
 Masks may only be required in a health care setting.

 In-person meetings and events are permitted, though many units have found that meeting remotely, or offering a remote option, provides convenience and may increase participation.

 COVID-19 Isolation and Quarantine

-Any student who tests positive must isolate in accordance with guidance from the Florida Department of Health and should notify their professors immediately.
+Any student who tests positive must isolate in accordance with guidance from the Centers for Disease Control and should notify their professors immediately.
 Residential students will be asked to leave campus or return home for the recommended isolation period.

 Employees who test positive must isolate in accordance with guidance from the CDC and should notify their supervisor immediately.
 Supervisors should discuss with employees if they will be on leave or if remote work is an option.
 More guidance for supervisors and employees is available through USF Human Resources.

 Students and employees who have been directly exposed to a positive case should follow guidance from the CDC regarding quarantine.